-The following is a summary of all public comments received on the conceptual land use and transportation scenarios for VISION 2050, which were presented to the public for review during the fall of 2014 and are described in Chapter 2 of this volume.
+The following is a summary of all public comments received on the sketch-level land use and transportation scenarios for VISION 2050, which were presented to the public for review during the fall of 2014.
 Comments were received at public workshops (one held in each county), workshops held by eight community organizations, a workshop held by request, and via an online scenario exploration tool.